bruceravel/demeter/documentation/DPG/feff/intrp.rst

 the single scattering and colinear multiple scattering paths.
 The mid importance paths tend to be short triangles.

+The configuration parameters :configparam:`Pathfinder,rank_high` and :configparam:`Pathfinder,rank_low` are used to determine the heuristic importance from the path ranking.

 The last column is a description of the shape of the path.
 The header contains some statistics about the cluster and the values of some of the relevant configuration parameters.